miyako/Audit/README.md

 End for each

 /*
-	find events that are not checked form but used in method */
+	find events that are not activated form but used in method */

 var $notActivatedInForm : Collection